Neuropathy Treatment Indianapolis IN, Treatment of Numbness in Hands and Feet

-Other causes include trauma and vascular and blood problems that decrease oxygen supply to the peripheral nerves.
-Autoimmune diseases, often caused by infections, or infections themselves can cause neurological damage.
-Certain cancers and benign tumors can be a cause as well.
-Even chemotherapy and radiation treatments for cancer can be a cause.
+Neuropathy is not exclusively linked to diabetes.
+It can also be triggered by other causes such as trauma, and vascular and blood issues that decrease oxygen supply to peripheral nerves, contributing to numbness in feet and hands.
+Moreover, autoimmune diseases, often precipitated by infections, and the infections themselves can induce neurological damage.
+Various cancers and benign tumors may also lead to neuropathy.
+In some cases, the neuropathy treatment itself, such as chemotherapy and radiation treatments for cancer, can be a cause.